Ryan's resume still has 1 glaring hole: a Super Bowl title

 FLOWERY BRANCH, Ga.
 (AP) — Matt Ryan knew the question was coming.

 There are four quarterbacks still standing in the NFL playoffs.
-Only one has failed to win a Super Bowl title.

-“Yeah,” Ryan said dryly, pointing toward the questioner with a big smile, breaking the room up.
+“Yet,” Ryan shot back, pointing toward the questioner with a big smile, breaking the room up.

 Most Read Stories